 Common side effects (affecting 1 to 10 in 100 patients) include:

-The following side effects have been reported, although their frequency is unknown:
+The following side effects have been reported, although it is not known how often they occur:

-Before taking Xenical, inform your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
-Remember that weight loss can affect the dose of medicines taken for other conditions and adjustments may need to be made to your dosage of other medications.
-In addition, tell your doctor if you are taking any of the following:
+Before taking Xenical, let your doctor or pharmacist know if you are taking any other medicines, including those purchased over the counter at a pharmacy without a prescription.
+Remember that weight loss may lead to the dose of your other medicines being changed.
+Important medicines you should let them know about include:

-The most common side effects of Xenitol are gastrointestinal, as this medication is not absorbed by the body and works locally on the stomach and small intestine to block a third of the fat you eat from being digested.
-The best way to minimise side effects is to maintain a low-fat diet that contains on average less than 30g of calories from fat.
-Taking Xenitol with a high-fat meal can lead to abdominal cramps with oily stools or diarrhoea, as your body is expelling an additional third of the fat you are eating.
-Fill your plate with wholegrains, fruit and vegetables, drink plenty of water and choose lean cuts of meat and poultry over fatty or red meats.
+Xenical is not absorbed by the body and works locally in the stomach and small intestine to block a third of the fat you eat from being digested.
+The best way to minimise side effects is to maintain a low-fat diet.
+Taking Xenical with a high-fat meal can lead to abdominal cramps with oily stools or diarrhoea, as your body will get rid of a third of the fat you are eating.
+Plan your meals to include wholegrains, fruits, vegetables and lean cuts of meat.

-Whilst taking Xenical, you should drink no more than the recommended maximum of 14 units of alcohol per week.
-Xenical may increase blood concentration of alcohol, so it is best to avoid drinking immediately after taking your dose.
+Whilst taking Xenical, you should drink no more than the recommended number of alcohol units as stated on the NHS website.
+Xenical reduces how quickly alcohol is broken down by your body, so avoid drinking alcohol immediately after taking a Xenical capsule.

-Xenical can disrupt menstruation because it disrupts the absorption of fats by the body.
+Xenical can disrupt menstruation because it affects how much fat your body can absorb.
 If your period is irregular, delayed, or stops altogether, it may be that your body is not absorbing enough fat and treatment with Xenical may need to be discontinued or your diet may need to be adjusted.
 Speak to your doctor for advice if you are worried that your menstrual cycle has changed whilst taking Xenical.

-Xenical is the only weight loss treatment that is proven to be effective and safe.
+Xenical is the only prescription weight loss treatment that is proven to be effective and safe.
 Remember that Xenical only works if dietary fats are present in the body.
 You can use meal replacement products to help lower your overall calorie intake each day.
 You may want to discuss your weight loss goals with your doctor before using additional weight loss treatments.

-Xenical is a brand name of the medication Orlistat, which is the generic name.
-They work in the same way and the active ingredient in both is orlistat.
+Xenical is a brand name of the generic medicine orlistat.
+They work in the same way and the active ingredient in both is orlistat 120 mg.
 Orlistat is slightly cheaper to buy than Xenical.

-In order to lose weight effectively and healthily, you should exercise regularly while taking Xenical.
-Exercising regularly helps to boost your metabolism and contributes to burning extra calories.
+In order to lose weight effectively, you should exercise regularly while taking Xenical.
 A doctor can provide you with an effective weight loss programme that is right for you.

 Xenical can be taken in preparation for weight-loss surgery if advised by a doctor.
-Surgery is often a last resort and should only be undertaken where other weight-loss methods have failed.
+Surgery is often the last resort and should only be offered where other weight-loss methods have failed.
 Often, surgeons will not operate unless a patient is below a certain weight, so Xenical may be incorporated into a weight-loss programme prior to surgery.

-Xenical should only be taken following surgery under the instruction of a doctor.
-You are unlikely to need Xenical having had a gastric band fitted, but it may be prescribed following liposuction to help you keep off the lost weight.
+Xenical should only be taken following surgery under the advice of a doctor.
+You are unlikely to need Xenical if you have a gastric band fitted, but it may be prescribed following liposuction to help you keep off the weight you have lost.